debiki/talkyard-prod-one/README.md

    (This creates a new Docker network — you can choose the IP range; see the section *A New Docker Network* below.)

+   Afterwards, you can type: `docker-compose ps` — you should then see a list of Docker containers in state Up (means they're running).

 1. Schedule deletion of old log files, daily backups and deletion old backups, and automatic upgrades: